nadavwetzler/TDMTW/README.md

 Or you can download the compressed Israel GF from my dropbox from https://www.dropbox.com/s/gp7pokem008cl56/GREEN_GitHDUF05__0.1_0.0-0.0_fullNNN_5.0_495.0.zip?dl=0

+# Customization

+Logo - please free to change to your preferred logo.
+The logo is placed in the /MT/Layers/Logo.png

+Faults - Global faults are ploted from the compilation of Bird (2002) http://peterbird.name/publications/2003_pb2002/2003_pb2002.htm .
+The layer is a shapefile in /MT/Layers/PB2002_boundaries.shp

 Documantation is still in progress...
 More shold be added in the near future

 Please contact me directly if you have any questions: nadav.wetzler@gmail.com